Yoshi's Cookie: Reception

 From contemporary reviews, the four reviewers in Weekly Famicom Tsūshin commented positively on the Famicom version of the game with one reviewer saying it was similarly addictive as single player gamer like Dr. Mario while another said it was not as strong as addictive as Tetris.
-The reviewers found it most fun as a two-player game with the ability cause disruptions to the other player.
-Reviewing the version for the Game Boy, the reviewers said the cookies were harder to decipher on the Game Boy screen, but it was superior to the Famicom version as a multiplayer game as it allowed up to four players and the fact that players couldn't see each other's screens made it more intense.
+The reviewers found it most fun as a two-player game with the ability to cause disruptions to the other player.
+Reviewing the version for the Game Boy, the reviewers said the cookies were harder to decipher on the Game Boy screen, but it was superior to the Famicom version as a multiplayer game as it allowed up to four players and the fact that players could not see each other's screens made it more intense.

 The Washington Post in 1993 called the game "simple, but addictive, just like all puzzlers from the Big N. Give Yoshi's Cookie a taste test - but don't do it before bedtime.
 You might have nightmares about that NES coming back to life."

+Nintendo Power rated Yoshi's Cookie the fifth best NES game of 1993.